-Attack Settings for Evaluation and Perceptibility Assessment: In the main paper, we evaluate the l{∞} -PGD attack separately on the time domain ($\epsilon=1E-4, \alpha=4E-5, iter=2$) and the magnitude component of the frequency domain($\epsilon=1E-3, \alpha=4E-4, iter=2$).
-For the frequency domain, we progressively expand the attacked frequency range to enlarge the attack surface.
+Attack Settings for Evaluation and Perceptibility Assessment: In the main paper, we evaluate the l{∞} -PGD attack on the time domain ($\epsilon = 1 \times 10^{-4}$, $\alpha = 4 \times 10^{-5}$, iter = 2) and on the magnitude component of the frequency domain ($\epsilon = 1 \times 10^{-3}$, $\alpha = 4 \times 10^{-4}$, iter = 2).
+For the frequency domain, we progressively expand the attacked frequency range to include 6-8 kHz, 4-8 kHz, 2-8 kHz, and 0-8 kHz.
+The average attack result is calculated across these ranges.
 More comprehensive attack analyses are provided in Appendix A2.
-To ensure the imperceptibility of the attacks on both the time and frequency domains, we evaluate the Signal-to-Noise Ratio (SNR) of the attack compared to the original audio.
+To ensure the imperceptibility of the attacks in both domains, we evaluate the Signal-to-Noise Ratio (SNR) of the attacks compared to the original audio.
 The SNR values are 58.4 dB for the time domain attack and 68.7 dB for the frequency domain attack, indicating that the attacks remain imperceptible.

-Compared with other defense method: We compare our Method F-SAT with other defense methods-MAD smoothing (Olivier et al., 2021), Gaussian smoothing (Cohen et al., 2019), and standard adversarial training (Mkadry et al., 2017)-on the RawNet3 model against various adversarial attacks in both time and frequency domains.
-As shown in Figure 6b, F-SAT outperforms all other methods.
+Compared with other defense method: We compare our Method F-SAT with other defense meth-ods-MAD smoothing (Olivier et al., 2021), Gaussian smoothing (Cohen et al., 2019), and standard adversarial training (Mkadry et al., 2017)-on the RawNet3 model against various adversarial at-tacks in both time and frequency domains.
+As shown in Figure 5b, F-SAT outperforms all other methods.